- PDF for offline use

 Xamarin.iOS uses the new Mono soft debugger.
 Unlike the standard Mono debugger which is a program that controls a separate process by using operating system interfaces to control a separate process, the soft debugger works by having the Mono runtime expose the debugging functionality through a wire protocol.

 On startup, an application that is to be debugged contacts the debugger and the debugger starts to operate.
-In Xamarin.iOS for Visual Studio, the Xamarin Mac Agent acts as the middle-man between the application (in VS) and the debugger.
+In Xamarin.iOS for Visual Studio, the Xamarin Mac Agent acts as the middle-man between the application (in Visual Studio) and the debugger.

 This soft debugger requires a cooperative debugging scheme when running on the device.
 This means that your binary builds when debugging will be larger as the code is instrumented to contain extra code at every sequence point to support debugging.